 Here are some basic things that can generate more value from exploratory sessions:

 Who should run it?

-It depends on the goal you want to achieve during the session as both experienced and inexperienced testers can do it.
-If the goal is to learn a new feature, then it is relevant for both.
-However, when it comes to a testing effort where the complexity, challenges, and pressure are high, I always go with the testers that are familiar with the product, its technology and the testing risks it possesses.
+It depends on the goal you want to achieve during the session, as both experienced and inexperienced testers can do it.
+If the goal is to learn a new feature, both are relevant.
+However, when it comes to a testing effort where the complexity, challenges, and pressure are high, I always go with the testers familiar with the product, its technology and the testing risks it possesses.

 Next steps based on findings

 The main idea of exploratory testing is to explore.
 A good exploration process is never based only on the preliminary plan.
 It is based on the findings during the session.
 A tester should adapt their testing efforts based on what they find.

 During the ET session, the tester uses different inputs that create positive and negative behaviours, reflected in the outputs generated by the application.
 An excellent software tester can use this data to choose the next step in the execution flow to increase the efficiency of the tests.

 Generate live documentation

 The documentation process is conducted during the testing session.
 To make it more efficient, screen recorders can record the testing scenarios.
 Another option is to use a simple notepad to document the main testing flows and a general idea of the tests covered during the session.

 The exploratory session will never be efficient if it isn’t in an environment with no complexity.
 A common mistake is using simple test environments that don’t allow the tester to explore and test critical functionalities of the application.